fdelgadodelapuente/isce2_install/tutorial.md

 | [TanDEM-X 0.4 arcsec](https://tandemx-science.dlr.de) |  | 12 | 12 |  |  |
 | Pléiades |  | 2-10 | 2-10 |  |  |

-SLC images resolution by platform compared with typical available DEMs. $\Delta R_{r}$ ground range pixel size. $\Delta R_{a}$ azimuth pixel size. $^*$Many papers from ESA show that Sentinel-1 SLC data have a pixel size of 20 m in azimuth and 4-5 in range, but those are approximates numbers only!
+SLC images resolution by platform compared with typical available DEMs. $\Delta R_r$ ground range pixel size. $\Delta R_a$ azimuth pixel size. $^*$Many papers from ESA show that Sentinel-1 SLC data have a pixel size of 20 m in azimuth and 4-5 in range, but those are approximates numbers only!
 Here COP is the Copernicus DEM.

 </div>